 Portfolio history – A trip down memory lane

-"One cant be coding all the time, some time should be spent during other stuff, while thinking about coding"
+"One cant be coding all the time, some time should be spent during other stuff, while thinking about creating new stuff"

-- But now it is time for an much needed update and with it came this Portfolio history - A trip down memory lane thingy you are reading.
+- But now it is time for a much needed update and with it came this Portfolio history - A trip down memory lane thingy you are reading.

-"It's also easy to forget where you came from"
+"It's easy to forget where you came from"

-I hate when things goes on to be forgotten, and it's also easy to forget where you came from when you always look a lot a the details on specific projects, so my idea is to to document the development of my portfolio during time starting from the latest couple i still got some shot of, and then from now on and forever.
+I hate when things goes on to be forgotten and it's easy to forget where you came from, when you always look a lot at the details on a specific project.

 The portfolio i made during the first semester of my Multimediadesigner education 2014.

 Later, in the late and dark parts of 2016 i created this next one and it is clear to see that something happened with my design skills since that last portfolio design, a bit more jazz was involved in this one.
 I also got better understanding of the importance of whitespace and minimalism and lots more knowledge about coding.

-Svg transitions was a big thing when a made this, thats why the logo banner intro animates to the header after loading.
+I had just started using SVG transitions when i made this, so of cause the logo banner intro animates to the header after loading.

 In the early months of 2018, i created this next own with the intention to make it my main portfolio, but it was mostly like an experiment so i was never really that exited and hooked on it to be the next replacement.
 But i finished the project, with some minor changes during the implementation, because i was experimenting with some stuff.

-The project intro screen looks like this, and was action the first visual clue to my new vandel.io logo, which was under development at that time.
+The project intro screen looks like this and was actually the first visual clue to my new vandel.io identity, that was in progress at that time.

 When the user started scrolling, the window scrolls to the first section of the page, as you can see here below.